Setbacks for Working Mothers Are Nothing New

 |The pandemics worsening effect on already undervalued women|

-This inequitable pattern continues as social isolation and mask-use mandates are lifted—because American business at large may give lip service to gender equity but produce a glaring lack of tangible amelioration.
+This inequitable pattern continues as social isolation and mask-use mandates are lifted—because American business may give lip service to gender equity but produce a glaring lack of tangible amelioration.

 Women expecting babies fare no better.
-Pregnancy discrimination lawsuits rose by 19% during 2020, according to the Equal Employment Opportunity Commission.
-The cost of parental leave and the prospect of increased health care costs make pregnant workers more vulnerable to furloughs, layoffs or forced leave.
+According to the Equal Employment Opportunity Commission, pregnancy discrimination lawsuits rose by 19% during 2020.
+The cost of parental leave and the prospect of increased health care costs make pregnant workers more vulnerable to furloughs, layoffs, or forced exit.
 That vulnerability was compounded in 2020 as some employers refused to allow pregnant employees to work on-site.
-In June, the EEOC updated guidance to note that “[e]ven if motivated by benevolent concern,” such a practice is barred under federal law.
+In June, the EEOC updated guidance to note that “even if motivated by benevolent concern,” such a practice is barred under federal law.

 The situation for pregnant women and working mothers wasn’t much better before the pandemic.
-For example, in more than 66% of gender discrimination cases filed between 2015 and 2019, courts sided with employers, stating that they didn’t need to provide pregnant women or working moms with accommodations.
+For example, in more than 66% of gender discrimination cases filed between 2015 and 2019, the courts sided with employers, stating that they didn’t need to provide pregnant women or working moms accommodations.
 As a result, a recent Washington State University study of pregnant women in physically demanding jobs showed that the majority (about 63%) experienced “stereotype threat” or the fear of confirming negative stereotypes about pregnancy.
-The study found this led many women to conceal their pregnancy and over-perform, putting their health and their baby at risk.
-Also, pregnancy discrimination has been linked to increased postpartum depressive symptoms, lower birth weights, and increased doctor visits for babies.
+The study found this led many women to conceal their pregnancy and over-perform, putting their health and baby at risk.
+Also, pregnancy discrimination has been linked to increased postpartum depressive symptoms, lower birth weights, and increased baby doctor visits.

 New Policies Are Needed